London Borough of Croydon: Townscape description

 Districts in the London Borough of Croydon include Addington, a village to the east of Croydon which until 2000 was poorly linked to the rest of the borough as it was without any railway or light rail stations, with only a few patchy bus services.
 Addiscombe is a district just northeast of the centre of Croydon, and is popular with commuters to central London as it is close to the busy East Croydon station.
 Ashburton, to the northeast of Croydon, is mostly home to residential houses and flats, being named after Ashburton House, one of the three big houses in the Addiscombe area.
 Broad Green is a small district, centred on a large green with many homes and local shops in West Croydon.
 Coombe is an area, just east of Croydon, which has barely been urbanised and has retained its collection of large houses fairly intact.
-Coulsdon, south west of Central Croydon, which has retained a good mix of traditional high street shops as well as a large number of restaurants for its size.
+Coulsdon, south-west of Central Croydon, has retained a good mix of traditional high street shops as well as a large number of restaurants for its size.
 Croydon is the principal area of the borough, Crystal Palace is an area north of Croydon, which is shared with the London Boroughs of Lambeth, Southwark, Lewisham and Bromley.
 Fairfield, just northeast of Croydon, holds the Fairfield Halls and the village of Forestdale, to the east of Croydon's main area, commenced work in the late 1960s and completed in the mid-70s to create a larger town on what was previously open ground.
 Hamsey Green is a place on the plateau of the North Downs, south of Croydon.
-Kenley, again south of the centre, lie within the London Green Belt and features a landscape dominated by green space.
+Kenley, again south of the centre, lies within the London Green Belt and features a landscape dominated by green space.
 New Addington, to the east, is a large local council estate surrounded by open countryside and golf courses.
 Norbury, to the northwest, is a suburb with a large ethnic population.
 Norwood New Town is a part of the Norwood triangle, to the north of Croydon.
 Monks Orchard is a small district made up of large houses and open space in the northeast of the borough.
 Pollards Hill is a residential district with houses on roads, which are lined with pollarded lime trees, stretching to Norbury.
 Purley, to the south, is a main town whose name derives from "pirlea", which means 'Peartree lea'.
 Sanderstead, to the south, is a village mainly on high ground at the edge of suburban development in Greater London.
 Selhurst is a town, to the north of Croydon, which holds the nationally known school, The BRIT School.
-Selsdon is a suburb which was developed during the inter-war period in the 1920s and 1930s, and is remarkable for its many Art Deco houses, to the southeast of Croydon Centre.
+Selsdon is a suburb that was developed during the inter-war period in the 1920s and 1930s.
+It is notable for its many Art Deco houses, which are located to the southeast of Croydon Centre.
 Shirley, is to the east of Croydon, and holds Shirley Windmill.
-South Croydon, to the south of Croydon, is a locality which holds local landmarks such as The Swan and Sugarloaf public house and independent Whitgift School part of the Whitgift Foundation.
+South Croydon, to the south of Croydon, is a locality which holds local landmarks such as The Swan and Sugarloaf public house and independent Whitgift School, part of the Whitgift Foundation.
 South Norwood, to the north, is in common with West Norwood and Upper Norwood, named after a contraction of Great North Wood and has a population of around 14,590.
 Thornton Heath is a town, to the northwest of Croydon, which holds Croydon's principal hospital Mayday.
 Upper Norwood is north of Croydon, on a mainly elevated area of the borough.
 Waddon is a residential area, mainly based on the Purley Way retail area, to the west of the borough.
-Woodside is located to the northeast of the borough, with streets based on Woodside Green, a small sized area of green land.
+Woodside is located to the northeast of the borough, with streets based on Woodside Green, a small area of grass.
 And finally Whyteleafe is a town, right to the edge of Croydon with some areas in the Surrey district of Tandridge.